PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-4/observability-simulation-lab.md

   }
 ```

-It defines a Grafana datasource to be the Prometheus server inside the same namespace.
+It defines a `Grafana` datasource to be the Prometheus server inside the same namespace.

+### Explanations

+Please check the book chapter IV for explanations of the concepts applied in this lab.

 ## End of document